BishwajitDu/sampleProjects/README.md

 5. API handling with Url session
 6. Model class and codables
 7. MVVM Design structure
+8. Localization
-8. Protocol oriented to support Unit testing
+9. Protocol oriented to support Unit testing
-9. use of private(set)
+10. use of private(set)
-10. Unit Testing
+11. Unit Testing

 There are few security checks also added in this application.
 The app wont launch if its a Jail break device.
 The app is made keeping in mind the scalability and module segrigation.
 (SOLID principles)